The Edmonton Police Service consists of five bureaus - each one focusing on a specific area of policing.

 In her most recent role as Superintendent of the Investigative Support Division, Chapdelaine led the operational launch of the Firearms Examination Unit, enhancing the delivery of timely investigative leads.
 She also oversaw high-risk initiatives such as facial recognition and Rapid DNA, ensuring their responsible application in investigations.
 Additionally, she championed the creation of the Integrated Care Centre at EPS Downtown Branch and co-led the AACP Detainee Care Committee to advance best practices in the care and custody of individuals in police holding facilities.
 Her leadership was instrumental in the successful terrorism-related charges following the Edmonton City Hall attack in January 2024.

-Ron has been with the Edmonton Police Service as the Chief Information and Technology Officer since 2019 and oversees the Innovation and Information Bureau which includes Information Technology Division and Information Management and Analytics, Intelligence and Reporting Division.
+Ron has been with the Edmonton Police Service as the Chief Innovation and Technology Officer since 2019 and oversees the Innovation and Information Bureau which includes Information Technology Division and Information Management and Analytics, Intelligence and Reporting Division.
 Prior to this, Ron was an Assistant Deputy Minister at Saskatchewan’s Ministry of Corrections and Policing.
 He has also served on the Canadian Association of Chiefs of Police Information Communications & Technology Committee for 16 years and on the Statistics Canadian Criminal Justice Statistics Liaison Committee for 7 years.
 Ron has worked in the private sector in the Information Technology field and with the Prince Albert Police Service.

 Ron is an active community member both locally and internationally through his volunteer work and as a a board member for the Missing Children Society of Canada.